ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 We can see above that the class distribution problem was solved.

 ### Exploratory Data Analysis
-I wanted a few answer from the dataset and check if I could find any patterns.
+I wanted a few answers from the dataset and check if I could find any patterns.
 Thus, I had questions, which I will answer right next:

 **What nationalities give the highest number of reviews?**

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/nationality.png?raw=true)

 Reviewers from the United Kingdom have the highest number of reviews left.
 To understand the main reason behind this, I checked where the hotels with the highest reviews are located.
 In the next image we can understand two things:
-- The hotels are located in only 6 countries only, not the whole Europe, as I previously thought.
+- The hotels are located in only 6 countries only, not the whole of Europe, as I previously thought.
 - The reviewers are mostly from the UK (over 50%), which explain the higher number of people from the UK giving reviews.

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/countries-hotels.png?raw=true)